veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/ngx-bubble-chart.md

     ```typescript
     [yAxisLabel] = "No. of Clients"
     ```
--  **[showXAxisLabel] (True/False):** It displayes the name that is given to the [xAxisLabel].
+-  **[showXAxisLabel] (True/False):** It displays the name that is given to the [xAxisLabel].
 If it is true, it will display otherwise it does not.
 For example,
     ```typescript
     [showXAxisLabel]  = 'True' OR [showXAxisLabel]  = 'False'
     ```
--  **[showYAxisLabel] (True/False):** It displayes the name that is given to the [yAxisLabel].
+-  **[showYAxisLabel] (True/False):** It displays the name that is given to the [yAxisLabel].
 If it is true, it will display otherwise it does not.
 For example,
     ```typescript
     [showYAxisLabel] = 'True' OR [showYAxisLabel] = 'False'
     ```
 -   **Key:** Key is used to provide user custom key point into the chart.
 It is like a user’s custom parameter provided to the chart section.
 -   **Value:** It is a value of the key that the user provided manually.
-- **Style**: It accepts a string value and affects the different properties (height, width, color etc.) of the component based on the values provided (eg. background:orange;height:200px;).
+- **Style**: It accepts a string value and affects the different properties (height, width, color etc.) of the component based on the values provided (eg. background: orange; height:200px;).

 - **Class**: "Class" attribute is used to point to a class in a style sheet.
 A class contains one or more style statements.
 Classes are created inside the "Style" tab which is opened by selecting the "Style" side menu.
-The "Class" attribute accepts space seperated class names (eg. class1 class2) which are defined in the "Style" tab as shown below.
+The "Class" attribute accepts space-separated class names (eg. class1 class2) which are defined in the "Style" tab as shown below.
     ```css
     .class1 {
         border-radius:10px;